Dismissal (cricket): Law 37: Obstructing the field

-If the batsman, by action or by words, obstructs or distracts the fielding side, then he is out.
+If the batter, by action or by words, obstructs or distracts the fielding side, then they are out.
 This law now encompasses transgressions that would previously have been covered by handled the ball, which has now been removed from the Laws.

-Only one player has ever been out obstructing the field in a Test match: England's Len Hutton, playing against South Africa at The Oval in London in 1951, knocked a ball away from his stumps, but in doing so prevented the South African wicket-keeper Russell Endean from completing a catch.
+Only one player has ever been out obstructing the field in a Test match: England's Len Hutton, playing against South Africa at the Oval in London in 1951, knocked a ball away from his stumps but in doing so prevented South African wicket-keeper Russell Endean from completing a catch.
 By coincidence, Endean was one of the few people to be given out handled the ball in a Test match.
-In One Day International cricket, eight batsmen have been given out obstructing the field.
+In One Day International cricket, eight batters have been given out obstructing the field.

 Law 40: Timed out

-An incoming batsman is "timed out" if he willfully takes more than three minutes to be ready to face the next delivery (or be at the other end if not on strike).
-If a not out batsman is not ready after a break in play, they can also be given out timed out on appeal.
+An incoming batter is "timed out" if they willfully take more than three minutes to be ready to face the next delivery (or be at the other end if not on strike).
+If a not out batter is not ready after a break in play, they can also be given out timed out on appeal.
 In the case of extremely long delays, the umpires may forfeit the match to either team.
-So far, this method of taking a wicket has never happened in the history of Test cricket and there have been only five occasions in all forms of first-class cricket.
+So far, this method of taking a wicket has never happened in the history of Test cricket and there have only been six occasions in all forms of first-class cricket.

+Angelo Mathews of Sri Lanka became the first batsman to be dismissed in this fashion in an international fixture, in a group stage match against Bangladesh in the 2023 Cricket World Cup.

 Obsolete dismissal types

 Handled the ball

 Before the amendments of the Laws in 2017, there was a separate dismissal type of Handled the ball which is now covered by Obstructing the field.

-If the batsman touched the ball with a hand not in contact with the bat for any purpose other than to prevent themselves being injured or, with the approval of the fielding team, to return the ball to a fielder, he was out on appeal.
+If the batter touched the ball with a hand not in contact with the bat for any purpose other than to prevent themselves being injured or, with the approval of the fielding team, to return the ball to a fielder, they were out on appeal.
 It was considered good etiquette for the fielding team not to appeal if the handling of the ball did not affect the play of the game, although there have been occasions when this etiquette was ignored.

-Only seven batsmen have been out handled the ball in the history of Test cricket, and two in One Day Internationals.
+Only seven batters have been out handled the ball in the history of Test cricket, and two in One Day Internationals.